qlik-oss/core-website/README.md

 ### Core Components

-These components are packages and microservices that can be considered as being core parts of the offering.
+These are the core packages and microservices.
 They are typically available as ready-to-use components (e.g. as Docker images or as npm packages).
-The components are developed to be generic and it is likely that they will be used in most solutions.
-Each such component is developed in a separate repo.
-Some of these components are available as open source, and some are not.
+The components are developed to be generic and with the intention to be used in most solutions.
+Some of these components are available as open source, some are not.

 Closed source components, available as Docker images:

-- qlik/engine - The QIX Engine.
+- [QIX Engine](https://hub.docker.com/r/qlikea/engine/) - The powerful associative indexing engine from Qlik.
-- qlik/license-service - The License Service, required to run the QIX Engine.
+- [License Service](https://hub.docker.com/r/qlikea/license-service/) - License service required to run QIX Engine.

 Open source components, available as Docker images:

-- qlik/mira - The QIX Engine discovery service.
+- [mira](https://github.com/qlik-ea/mira) - The QIX Engine discovery service.
+Available on Docker Hub as [qlikea/mira](https://hub.docker.com/r/qlikea/mira/).

-Open source components, available as
+Open source components, available as JavaScript libraries:

-- enigma.js - JavaScript library to communicates with Qlik QIX Engine.
+- [enigma.js](https://github.com/qlik-oss/enigma.js/) - JavaScript library to communicates with Qlik QIX Engine.
-- halyard.js - JavaScript library to simplify data loading into the Qlik QIX Engine.
+- [halyard.js](https://github.com/qlik-oss/halyard.js) - JavaScript library to simplify data loading into the Qlik QIX Engine.
+- [after-work.js](https://github.com/qlik-oss/after-work.js) - JavaScript library providing a unified testing framework for different test levels.
+- [picasso.js](https://github.com/qlik-trial/picasso.js) - JavaScript library charting library streamlined for building visualizations

 ### Custom Qliktive Components